-Performance Criteria Acceptable Solutions Planning P21 Residential densities are provided that support walking to public transport stops and at levels that support the economic operation of the bus service. minute walking time from an existing or Route location and design P22 Convenient connections are provided to adjoining areas and other public transport routes, for ease of movement of buses between developments and to link activity centres within and external to the development.
-1 Bus stop location and design P23 Bus stops are designed and located to: provide for pedestrian safety, security, comfort and convenience; allow vehicles to safely overtake a stationary bus; provide shelter, seats, adequate lighting and timetable information; be overlooked from nearby buildings; minimise adverse impact on the amenity of nearby dwellings. development.
-A23.2 Traffic control measures for buses are in accordance with Figure 19, which illustrates where to locate bus stops to safely allow vehicles to overtake stationery buses, and to
+Performance Criteria Acceptable Solutions Planning P21 Residential densities are provided that support walking to public transport stops and at levels that support the economic operation of the bus service.
+Planning A21 At least 85% of lots are within a safe five minute walking time from an existing or proposed bus route.
+Route location and design P22 Convenient connections are provided to adjoining areas and other public transport routes, for ease of movement of buses between developments and to link activity centres within and external to the development.
+Route location and design A22 Bus routes are designed in accordance with Austroads Standards.
+Bus stop location and design P23 Bus stops are designed and located to: provide for pedestrian safety, security, comfort and convenience; allow vehicles to safely overtake a stationary bus; provide shelter, seats, adequate lighting and timetable information; be overlooked from nearby buildings; minimise adverse impact on the amenity of nearby dwellings.
+Bus stop location and design A23.1 Bus stops are located 400 metres apart where the route serves residential development.
+A23.2 Traffic control measures for buses are in accordance with Figure 14, which illustrates where to locate bus stops to safely allow vehicles to overtake stationery buses, and to allow for safe pedestrian movements.
+A23.3 Bus shelters are designed in accordance with the relevant Australian Standards